WE’RE THE SAILING MAGAZINE FOR THE REST OF US. WE’RE HONORED YOU’RE CONSIDERING WRITING FOR US.

 - Please refer to our Photographer’s Guidelines before taking or sending photos.

-- Submit your words in an editable file (preferably .doc) and do not use fancy formatting.
+- Submit your words in an editable file (preferably a Word or Google doc) and do not use fancy formatting.
 There is absolutely no chance that we will use your formatting.
 It will be deleted through our process without ever being appreciated by the editors.
 Simple is good.
 Simpler is better.

 - One space only between sentences.